 NSW failing to act

-In NSW numbers continue to rise at 10-20% a year, and while there was a trapping program in place, an investigation by the Invasive Species Council revealed in January 2019 that it had come to a complete standstill.
+An investigation by the Invasive Species Council revealed in January 2019 that the trapping program had come to a complete standstill.

 The investigation found that no feral horses have been removed from the southern half of Kosciuszko National Park since April 2016, or the northern half since August 2017.